Vincema/rfdocsindexer/README.md

 include_robotframework_resources = true
 ```

-The configuration file must contain the section `[rfdocindexer]` and any or non of the following options:
+The configuration file must contain the section `[rfdocindexer]` and any or none of the following options:

 * `library_paths`: a list of paths (glob format accepted) to RF resource files (can be `*.resource`, `*.robot`, `*.spec`...)
 * `library_names`: a list of RF library modules